 Anyway, this is something I could rant about for days.
 But rather than do that, let’s just do a deep dive into the Emotional Disturbance category on an IEP.
 I’ll give you the characteristics, qualifying criteria, and even some classroom strategies to suggest to your team.

-For the purposes of this post, it is going to assume that once you’ve read it, that you agree that your child is appropriately considered eligible for an IEP under the category of Emotional Disturbance.
+For the purposes of this post, it is going to assume that once you’ve read it, you agree that your child is appropriately considered eligible for an IEP under the category of Emotional Disturbance.

 What is Emotional Disturbance?